-- 3.16.1 Procedural Procedural motions may only be moved during debate on an item on the agenda. - 3.16.2 Members may move procedural motions to terminate or adjourn debate Any member who has not spoken on the matter under debate, may move any one of the following procedural motions to terminate or adjourn debate (a) That the meeting be adjourned to the next meeting, unless an alternative time and place is stated; or - (b) That the item of business being discussed be adjourned to a time and place to be stated; or - (c) That the motion under debate be now put (a "closure motion");
+3.16.2 Members may move procedural motions to terminate or adjourn debate

+Any member who has not spoken on the matter under debate, may move any one of the following procedural motions to terminate or adjourn debate, but not so as to interrupt a member speaking:

+- (a) that the meeting be adjourned to the next meeting, unless an alternative time and place is stated; or - (b) that the item of business being discussed be adjourned to a time and place to be stated; or - (c) that the motion under debate be now put (a "closure motion"); - (d) that the item of business being discussed be laid on the table, and not be further discussed at that meeting; or - (e) that the item of business being discussed be referred (or referred back) to the relevant committee of the local authority; or - (f) that a motion under debate at committee be referred to the next meeting of the local authority.

-or (d) That the item of business being discussed be laid on the table, and not be further discussed at that meeting; or (e) That the item of business being discussed be referred (or referred back) to the relevant committee of the local authority; or (f) That a motion under debate at committee be referred to the next meeting of the local authority.
-3.16.3 Procedural motions to be determined membe motion edural motions will be determined by a majority of those rs present and voting, except the procedural motion to put the (a closure motion) which will be carried only with at least 75% of members present and voting.
-3.16.4 Procedural motions to terminate or adjourn debate to take precedence over ot ural motions to terminate or adjourn debate take precedence ner business, other than points of order, and shall, if seconded, to the vote immediately without discussion or debate.
-3.16.5 Voting on procedural motions to terminate or adjourn debate determi further edural motions to terminate or adjourn debate must be ned by a majority of those members present and voting.
-If lost, a procedural motion to terminate or adjourn debate, may not be by any member until another three members have spoken.
-3.16.6 Closure motion on amendments In amendment to a motion is under debate, a closure motion to the amendment and not to the motion.
+3.16.3 Procedural motions to be determined All procedural motions will be determined by a majority of those members present and voting, except the procedural motion to put the motion (a closure motion) which will be carried only by a vote of not less than 75% of the members present and voting.
+3.16.4 Procedural motions to terminate or adjourn debate to take precedence Procedural motions to terminate or adjourn debate take precedence over other business, other than points of order, and shall, if seconded, be put to the vote immediately without discussion or debate.
+3.16.5 Voting on procedural motions to terminate or adjourn debate All procedural motions to terminate or adjourn debate must be determined by a majority of those members present and voting.
+If lost, a further procedural motion to terminate or adjourn debate, may not be moved by any member until another three members have spoken.
+3.16.6 Closure motion on amendments When an amendment to a motion is under debate, a closure motion relates to the amendment and not to the motion.
 3.16.7 Right of replay following closure If a closure motion is carried, the mover of the motion then under debate is entitled to the right of reply, and the motion or amendment under debate is then to be put.
-3.16.8 Debate on items previously adjourned bate on adjourned items of business is to be resumed with the of such adjournment being entitled to speak first in the debate. aujourneu uncil meeting, members who have already spoken in the debate t speak again.
-3.16.9 Adjourned items taken first ned items of business are to be taken first at the subsequent g in the class of business to which they belong.
-3.16.10 Other business not superseded other b rying of any motion to adjourn a meeting shall not supersede usiness before the meeting remaining to be disposed of, and her business is to be considered at the next meeting.
+3.16.8 Debate on items previously adjourned The debate on adjourned items of business is to be resumed with the mover of such adjournment being entitled to speak first in the debate. aajournea At a Council meeting, members who have already spoken in the debate may not speak again.
+3.16.9 Adjourned items taken first Adjourned items of business are to be taken first at the subsequent meeting in the class of business to which they belong.
+3.16.10 Other business not superseded The carrying of any motion to adjourn a meeting shall not supersede other business before the meeting remaining to be disposed of, and such other business is to be considered at the next meeting.
 3.16.11 Referral or referred back to committee Business referred, or referred back, to a specified committee is to be considered at the next meeting of that committee, unless otherwise specified.
-3.16.12 Table of procedural motions A table F. of procedural motions is included in this Standard as Appendix

-3.17 POINTS OF ORDER
+3.16.12 2 Table of procedural motions A table of procedural motions is included in this Standard as Appendix F. 3.17 POINTS OF ORDER 3.17.1 Members rising to points of order Any member may rise to speak to a point of order upon any breach of these Standing Orders and that member shall have precedence to be heard.